Adult Learners in Higher Education: Facts & Statistics About Older College Students

 Older learners are significantly more likely than their traditionally-aged peers to be employed full or part time while pursuing their degrees.
 They are additionally more likely to be parents or caregivers while in school.

-These added responsibilities often leave many older learners with limited financial resources for schooling and a lack of time for classes.
+These added responsibilities often leave many older learners with limited financial resources for schooling and little time for classes.

 A Deeper Look